phillipharden/naziritebeardco/README.md

 # Nazirite Beard Company, Inc
 <br>
-<p style="color: gray; font-size: 12px;">I am building out my own eccomerce site to sell the beard oil that I have been making.
+<p style="color: gray; font-size: 12px;">I am building out my own eCommerce site to sell the beard oil that I have been making using the MERN stack.
 It will probably be later this year before it goes live as I still have some i's to dot amd t's to cross.
 But you are welcome to follow along with my development.
 I will be updating this readme file as much as possible, leaving as many notes as I can.
 At times I may be somewhat unorganized but in the end I will clean everything up.
 I usually do not have projects that are in production public like this, but I am just inviting everyone on my journey.</p>
 <br>
 Phillip Harden
 <br>
 <br><br><br>

 ## Frontend

 ### Node.js